 We are additionally asking you to read the following:

-Frays Dental Centre Ltd continues to monitor the ongoing situation related to corona virus and to adapt our actions accordingly following the guidance available from Public Health England, the World Health Organisation.
+Frays Dental Centre Ltd continues to monitor the ongoing situation related to coronavirus and to adapt our actions accordingly following the guidance available from Public Health England, the World Health Organisation.
 The British government have released new guidance asking that people who have returned from Italy, north of Pisa, should self-quarantine for 14 days if they develop any flu-like symptoms.

-In addition, they have advised that anyone who is travelling home from any of the towns on effective lock down should now self-quarantine for 14 days even if they do not currently have any symptoms.
-These towns are currently listed as: Casalpusterlergo, Codogno, Castigione d’ Adda, Fombio, Maleo, Somalia, Baryonic, Trinova dei Passerini, Castlegerundo and San Fiorana.
+In addition, they have advised that anyone who is travelling home from any of the towns on effective lockdown should now self-quarantine for 14 days even if they do not currently have any symptoms.
+These towns are currently listed as Casalpusterlergo, Codogno, Castigione d’ Adda, Fombio, Maleo, Somalia, Baryonic, Trinova dei Passerini, Castlegerundo and San Fiorana.

 Furthermore, anyone who has travelled from Iran, the Hubei province or the special care zones in South Korea must also self-quarantine for 14 days with or without symptoms.
 The government has also highlighted that people returning from Vietnam, Cambodia, Laos and Myanmar should self-quarantine if they develop any symptoms.

 Advice relating to other parts of the world previously listed remains in place; this is to ring the NHS helpline on 111 for advice if displaying symptoms.
-These places are: China, Thailand, Japan, Republic of Korea, Hong Kong, Taiwan, Singapore and Malaysia.
+These places are China, Thailand, Japan, Republic of Korea, Hong Kong, Taiwan, Singapore and Malaysia.